mikedinhnguyen/Project-Penguin/README.md

 configFile deviceID should be updated with an ID.
 Manually change deviceID if writing failed.

 DO NOT CHANGE ID.
 This is how the database identifies your device.
-You can delete deviceID and rerun this to add device again
+You can delete deviceID and rerun this to add device again.

+# Running the program:

+Do some stuff